ImagingInformatics/machine-learning/Documentation/HOWTO-1.md

-HOWTO 1 of the  Machine Learning Comittee of SIIM.
+# HOWTO 1 of the  Machine Learning Committee of SIIM.

 Intended Audience:
 People who are brand new to machine learning, and don't